ujrav/ECE408/README.md

 ## Compiling the CUDA project and running the program

-In the function main of kernel.cu, there is a line to change the image input.
+In the function main of "kernel.cu", there is a line to change the image input.

 ~~~
 image = readBMP("Images/<name>.bmp", width, height);